ITMicaH/Powershell-functions/Citrix/XenDesktop/Readme.md

 EXAMPLE:

-`PS\> $UsedClients = $UserSessions[0..4].GetConnections($true).ClientName`
+`PS\> $UsedClients = $UserSessions[0..4].GetConnections().ClientName`

-Retreives names of all the clients the user of the previous example has run his/hers first five sessions on and shows verbose information.
+Retreives names of all the clients the user of the previous example has run his/hers first five sessions on.

+EXAMPLE:

+`PS\> $UserSessions = $User.GetSessions("ConnectionState -ne 'Terminated'")`

+Retreives sessions initiated by the user of the previous example where the ConnectionState property does not have a value of 'Terminated'.

+EXAMPLE:

+`PS\> Get-CitrixODATAInformation -Server SVR-CDC-001 -Type Session -Filter "StartDate -gt $((Get-Date).AddDays(-1))"`

+Retreives all sessions started in the last day.